nicoabie/cordova-paramedic/README.md

 --justbuild : (optional) just builds the project, without running the tests --browserify : (optional) plugins are browserified into cordova.js --verbose : (optional) verbose mode.
-Display more information output
+Display more information output --platformPath : (optional) path to install platform from, git or local file uri --tempPath : (optional) path to temporal folder

 ```